 A ceramic filter and afterburner-installation ensure emissions complying with any stingent environmental legislation.
 A heat exchanger can be added for the reuse of energy.
 The Scirocco fuidized bed is an advanced thermal cleaning system for a perfect and environmentally friendly cleaning, designed and produced for 7/7 and 24/24h operation and available in standard and customized sizes.

-The fluidized bed reactor contains calibrated silica sand.
+The fluidized bed reactor contains calibrated sand.
 By the injection of air and gas, the sand is brought in a liquid-like state (suspended sand particles).
-The reactor is heated up to a homogenious temperature in the range of 420–450°C. In this condition, the suspended silica becomes a very powerful reactor, in which a fast and complex physiochemical process will evaporate and strongly oxidize any organic material.Once the sand has reached the stand-by temperature, the parts to be cleaned, stacked in the carrier, can be submerged in the bubbling sand reactor.
-In the first phase, which takes 10-30 minutes, light organic compounds and binders quickly evaporate due to the intense contact with the hot silica sand, and are substantially oxidized at relatively low temperature, to harmless inert gas.
+The reactor is heated up to a homogeneous temperature in the range of 420–450°C. In this condition, the suspended silica becomes a powerful reactor, in which a fast and complex physiochemical process will evaporate and strongly oxidize any organic material.Once the sand has reached the stand-by temperature, the parts to be cleaned, stacked in the carrier, can be submerged in the bubbling sand reactor.
+In the first phase, which takes 10-20 minutes, light organic compounds and binders quickly evaporate due to the intense contact with the hot silica sand, and are substantially oxidized at relatively low temperature, to harmless inert gas.

 Subsequently, the remaining heavier hydrocarbons are completly oxidized within the reactor, while the inert fraction of the contamination is blown out of the reactor as all organic binders have vanished.
 During the second phase, a light mechanical cleaning action caused by the bubbling sand will sustain the cleaning process.
 After an average of one hour, the two phase cleaning process is finished: the organic fraction is eliminated, and the inert fraction is blown out of the reactor with the exhaust gases.